The debate over transparency in digital advertising is far from over

 “Taxpayers are funding extermism”: headline from The Times in reaction to an ad from The Guardian – funded by the British government – broadcast on an Islamist channel that received compensation.

-Ultimately, the controversy was the opportunity for the digital media industry to reopen the debate – already lively enough – about transparency and quality in digital advertising in terms of brand safetybrand safetyThe concept of brand safety refers to the necessity of not damaging an advertiser's brand image, by making sure that its ads are not displayed in an environment that could harm it or not be aligned with its values (for instance, on a pornographic website or on a website calling for violence).
-This issue is all the more important since the buying and selling of advertising space is now mainly automated (programmatic buying).Learn more.
-The difficulty, underlined by this scandal, is guaranteeing advertising broadcasting in an environment that is fully in line with the advertiser’s values, in the age of programmaticprogrammaticProgrammatic advertising refers to the automated buying and selling of ad spaces; most of the time, it takes place in real time through platforms such as ad exchanges, DSPs and SSPs.Learn more advertising and audience planning.
+Ultimately, the controversy was the opportunity for the digital media industry to reopen the debate – already lively enough – about transparency and quality in digital advertising in terms of brand safetybrand safetyThe concept of brand safety refers to the necessity of protecting an advertiser's brand image, by making sure that its ads are not displayed in an environment that could be detrimental to it or that is not aligned with its values (such as a pornographic website or a website inciting violence).
+This issue is all the more important since the buying and selling of advertising space has now become largely automated (programmatic buying).Learn more.
+The difficulty, underlined by this scandal, is guaranteeing advertising broadcasting in an environment that is fully in line with the advertiser’s values, in the age of programmaticprogrammaticProgrammatic advertising refers to the automated buying and selling of ad space.
+Most of the time, it takes place in real time through platforms such as ad exchanges, DSPs and SSPs.Learn more advertising and audience planning.

 Though Google has been singled out as the troublemaker, the responsibility of protecting brand identity is not limited to advertising networks.
 Rather, it includes a much longer chain of players, each responsible at their own level for the quality of ad delivery and brand safety.
 This article will try to help you understand what is hiding behind this term, and what you can do to minimise the risk.